debbiect246/debbiect246/README.md

 - 👋 Hi, I’m @debbiect246.
 - 👀 I love learning about coding and using my skills to create interesting websites.
 - 👀 I am proficient at coding with django and flask.
-- 🌱 I’m currently learning to code in react.
+- 🌱 I’m currently learning to code in java and am developing a platformer game - currently using the eclipse editor but hope to move onto itellij soon.
 - 🌱 I'm also learning about data science libraries in python.
+Covered pandas, seaborne and matplotlib so far.
 - 💞️ I’m looking to collaborate on open source projects.
 - 💞️ I have worked on quite a few hackathons now gaining experience in working collaboratively with team members as well as leading a project.